-- (a) Broken shifts for the purpose of this clause means a shift worked by an employee that includes one or more breaks (other than a meal break): - (i) totalling not more than four hours and where the span of hours is not more than 12 hours (Aged Care Classifications only) - (ii) where the span of hours is not more than 12 hours (Home Care Classifications only) - (b) For Aged Care Classifications a broken shift may be worked where there is mutual agreement between the employer and employee to work the broken shift. - (c) Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with Clause 35 Shiftwork, with shift allowances being determined by the commencing time of the broken shift. - (d) All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - (e) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.
+- (a) Broken shifts for the purpose of this clause means a shift worked by an employee that includes one or more breaks (other than a meal break): - (i) totalling not more than four hours and where the span of hours is not more than 12 hours (when working a broken shift in an Aged Care setting)

+- (ii) where the span of hours is not more than 12 hours (when working a broken shift in a Home Care Setting) - (b) For classifications working in an aged care setting, a broken shift may be worked where there is mutual agreement between the employer and employee to work the broken shift.
+For nurse employees under this subclause, a broken shift may be worked where there is mutual agreement in writing. - (c) Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with Clause 38 Shiftwork, with shift allowances being determined by the commencing time of the broken shift. - (d) All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - (e) An employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.

-32. Saturday and Sunday Work
+35. Saturday and Sunday Work

-- (a) Where an employee is rostered to work ordinary hours between midnight Friday and midnight Saturday, the employee will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - (b) Where an employee is rostered to work ordinary hours between midnight Saturday and midnight Sunday, all employees excluding home care employees will be paid a loading of 75% of their ordinary rate of pay for the hours worked during this period. - (c) Casual employees will be paid in accordance with Clauses 32(a) and 32(b).
-The rates prescribed in Clauses 32(a) and 32(b) will be in substitution for and not cumulative upon the casual loading prescribed in Clause 11.5(b). - (d) These extra rates will be in substitution for and not cumulative upon the shift penalties prescribed at Clause 35 Shiftwork.
+- (a) Where an employee is rostered to work ordinary hours between midnight Friday and midnight Saturday, the employee will be paid a loading of 50% of their ordinary rate of pay for the hours worked during this period. - (b) Where an employee is rostered to work ordinary hours between midnight Saturday and midnight Sunday, all employees excluding home care employees will be paid a loading of 75% of their ordinary rate of pay for the hours worked during this period. - (c) Casual employees will be paid in accordance with Clauses 35(a) and 35(b).
+The rates prescribed in Clauses 35(a) and 35(b) will be in substitution for and not cumulative upon the casual loading prescribed in Clause 12.5(b). - (d) These extra rates will be in substitution for and not cumulative upon the shift penalties prescribed at Clause 38 Shiftwork.

-33. Breaks
+36. Breaks

-33.1 Meal Breaks
+36.1 Meal Breaks

 - (a) An employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes. - (b) Where an employee is required to remain available for duty during a meal break, the employee will be paid an 'on call during meal break allowance' as provided for in Item 41 in Table 2, provided such that only one allowance shall be payable in any period of 24 hours.
-If an employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break. - (c) Where a home care employee is required by the employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at the ordinary rate of pay and Clause 33(a)(i) does not apply. - 33.2 Tea Breaks - (a) Every employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the employee and employer. - (b) Subject to agreement between the employer and employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.
+If an employee is recalled to work during the meal break, then overtime will be paid for all time worked during such meal break. - (c) Where a home care employee is required by the employer to have a meal with a client or clients as part of the normal work routine or client program, they will be paid for the duration of the meal period at the ordinary rate of pay and Clause 36.1(a) does not apply.

+36.2 Tea Breaks

+- (a) Every employee will be entitled to a paid 10 minute tea break in each four hours worked at a time to be agreed between the employee and employer. - (b) Subject to agreement between the employer and employee, such breaks may alternatively be taken as one 20 minute tea break. - (c) Tea breaks will count as time worked.

-34. Overtime
+37. Overtime